Free and Fun Elementary Reading Websites for Kids

 Reading material includes simple sentences, short stories, poems, plays, fiction, nonfiction, comics, folk tales, Greek myths, Chinese fables.
 The phonics section includes videos to illustrate letter sounds and patterns

-for 1st-3rd grade children
+for preK-K children

 for K-3rd grade students